torrentails/VLC-Desktop-BG-startup-script/README.md

 -----------------------------
 1. Simply save the script anywhere you like.
 2. Right-click it and select edit.
-3. Change file to the full path to the file you would like to run at startup.
+3. Change the file at the end of the last line to the full path to the file you would like to run at startup.

     a.
 Add `File:///` at the front